A unified precision matrix estimation framework via sparse column-wise inverse operator under weak sparsity: Discussion

 \section{Discussion}

 This article revisits the SCIO method proposed by \cite{liu2015fast} and explores the theoretical and numerical properties of SCIO under the weak sparsity condition.
+Intuitively, the approach to obtain our matrix estimation error bound by plugging in the sample covariance matrix is similar to the process of obtaining the prediction bound in regression setting.
 For the classical Lasso problem, \cite{ye2010rate} and \cite{sun2012scaled} have analyzed the Lasso method or its variants under general weak sparsity.
 Our technique essentially originates from the basic inequality derived from their theoretical analysis of Lasso.
 The main difference lies that Lasso's results rely on constant lower bounds of some quantities such as the cone invertibility factor or the compatibility factor.
-Intuitively, the approach to obtain our matrix estimation error bound is similar to the process of obtaining the prediction bound in regression setting.

 As for the precision matrix estimation, the error bounds under $\ell_q$ sparsity condition have been discussed for Dantzig-type methods such as the graphical Dantzig method \citep{yuan2010high} and the CLIME method \citep{Cai2011A}, and minimax convergence rates have been established by the ACLIME method \citep{cai2016estimating}.
-The CLIME method and its variant ACILME are frequently introduced to deal with the $\ell_q$ sparsity for the precision matrix estimation.
-Here, our work provide an alternative approach and show that the Lasso-type method SCIO can obtain the theoretical guarantees of CLIME under the $\ell_q$ sparsity condition.
+The CLIME method and its variant ACLIME are frequently introduced to deal with the $\ell_q$ sparsity for the precision matrix estimation.
+Here, our work provides an alternative approach and shows that the Lasso-type method SCIO can obtain the theoretical guarantees of CLIME under the $\ell_q$ sparsity condition.
 Specially, we relax the irrepresentable condition, which is commonly used for Lasso-type precision matrix estimation.
 In addition, the SCIO method can be efficiently implemented according to \cite{wang2020efficient} while the computation of Dantzig-type methods turns out to be slow.
 From this perspective, the SCIO method tends to be more appealing for the high dimensional precision matrix estimation.